-Folic Acid should be taken if you're planning to conceive or are already pregnant in the first trimester, says KK Women's and Children's Hospital's Obstetrics & Gynaecology Department.
+Folic Acid should be taken if you're planning to conceive or are already pregnant in the first trimester, says KK Women's and Children's Hospital's (KKH) Obstetrics & Gynaecology Department.

 Health advice for mother and baby